Greek Yogurt Mac and Cheese

 Pouring milk into the saucepan with the roux and whisk.

-Step 5: Reduce the heat to low (if not already on low).
-Whisk the cheddar cheese, salt, and Greek yogurt in the mac and cheese until smooth and creamy.
+Step 5: Reduce the heat to low.
+Whisk in the shredded cheddar, salt, and Greek yogurt until completely smooth and creamy.

 An overhead shot of a saucepan with mac and cheese in it.